Forester

 LT40 Wood-Mizer

-Increasing the value of timber
+Increasing the value of wood

 LT40 Wood-Mizer sawmill for sawing timber

 "The saw works great"says Lluis Campmajò.
-"We need to use this to add value to our wood.
+"We need to use this to add value to our timber.
 We are considering building wooden houses in our region, a finished product.
 We will use wood from our forests, cut it, dry it and build houses."

 Quality wood from the forests of Catalonia